carter-yagemann/vmi-unpack/README.md

 One of the following must be provided:
     -p <pid>                 unpack process with provided PID -n <process_name>        unpack process with provided name

+Options arguments:
+    -f                       also follow children created by target process
 ```

 ## Output